mkpgtr/NudgeAPI_MYSQL/readme.md

 2. Get All Events
 3. Get An Event By ID
 4. Pagination & Sort Recent Posts
+5. Upload & Update NUDGE CoverImage
+6. Upload & Update Event Images

 ### Features pending(work in progress):

-1. CRUD regarding NUDGES
-2. Upload & Update photo
-3. Update event & Delete Event
+1. Get single nudge
+2. Some routes in routes/userRoutes.js

 ### Features that I missed :
-1. uid column in the event table, will add it later once I am done with other more important things related to NUDGES & image uploading.
+1. uid column in the event table.

 **without phpmyadmin this would not have been possible.
 The GUI(Graphical User Interface) helped me visualize solutions in terms of tables(instead of mongodb Document Objects)**